stoute/pdb/README.txt

  * Enable the module and at least one javascript framework sub-module (Angular 2 is the most fleshed out currently).
+ * For Angular 2 use, before enabling the Angular 2 sub-module you must navigate to the pdb_ng2 directory and run `npm install`.

 CONFIGURATION